-I have encountered a problem when taking CS50’s Problem Set 1 where I need to convert a char
+I have encountered a problem when taking CS50’s Problem Set 1 where I need to convert a char number to int.

 Luckily there is an easy and clever way to do that.